jdredd87/CH375/README.md

 # CH375
-New CH375 DOS Driver - All in one - Optimized
+"New" CH375 DOS Driver - All in one - Optimized

 Using the original V1.9 DOS Driver as the base.